 How to Do the Superman Exercise

-Who doesn’t want a strong core?
+And who doesn’t want a strong core?
 After all, a solid midsection not only looks good, but it can also help reduce your risk of back pain.
-But if your core work is limited to crunches, leg raises, and other abs-focused exercises, you’re shortchanging your results, because you’re neglecting many other muscles that are essential for building a strong and balanced core.
+But if you limit your core work to crunches, leg raises, and other abs-focused exercises, you’re shortchanging your results.
+That’s because you’re neglecting many other muscles that are essential for building a strong and balanced core.

 - Lie face-down on the floor with your arms extended in front of you (palms down) and your legs extended behind you.
 This is the starting position.

-- Pause, and then lower your arms and legs back to the starting position.
+- Pause, then lower your arms and legs back to the starting position.

 How to Make the Superman Exercise Easier

-Keep your legs on the floor, only lifting your chest and arms.
+Keep your legs on the floor.
+Only lift your chest and arms.

 How to Make the Superman Exercise Harder

 Hold the top position for longer.
-For an added challenge, you can also sweep your arms down to your sides, and then back above your head during each rep.
+For an added challenge, sweep your arms down to your sides, and then back above your head during each rep.

 Bonus Tips for Doing the Superman Exercise

-The key to performing this exercise safely and effectively is to engage both your glutes and your lower back simultaneously, says Trevor Thieme, C.S.C.S., senior fitness and nutrition content manager for Openfit.
-Don’t over-rely on either one.
+The key to performing this exercise safely and effectively is to engage both your glutes and your lower back simultaneously, says Trevor Thieme, C.S.C.S., fitness and nutrition content director for Openfit.
+Don’t rely too much on either one.

 Benefits of the Superman Exercise

-Don’t be fooled by the simplicity of the Superman exercise; this move is as effective as it is accessible.
+Don’t be fooled by how simple the Superman exercise seems; this move is as effective as it is accessible.

 Muscles Worked by the Superman Exercise